 The databases of articles on these sites are enormous, with thousands of articles being generated daily on a variety of topics.

 All it takes is a quick Google search to find freelancers who claim they’re making a reasonable living off of writing for content farms, but it’s even easier to find freelancers who complain about wasted time and effort for what amounted to little better than beer money (and sometimes not even enough for a decent six-pack).
-Although Suite101 states it has writers that make between $2,000 and $4,000 per month based on pay-per-click view rates of new and old articles, such claims are overshadowed by those who have made a fraction of that in several months.
+Although many state they have writers who make between $2,000 and $4,000 per month based on pay-per-click view rates of new and old articles, such claims are overshadowed by those who have made a fraction of that in several months.

 In testing out the waters with Demand Media and Examiner, I found the effort involved wasn’t comparable to the reward.
 With Demand Media, I was spending as much time scouring its database of topics for suitable topics than I was actually conducting the research and doing the writing.
 Although Demand Media lists pricing categories from $7.50 up to $25, it’s rare to find any topic above $15 (and even those $15 jobs require either extensive research or skilled knowledge).